DeBraid/investing-notes/canada-innovation-conundrum-jenkins-report-summary.md

 Sadly private financing for risky business is fleeting and corporate R&D spending in Canada peaked during DOTCOM era!
 This [chart][2] shows the lasting decline in various industries.

-Canada has much higher corporate profits relative to GDP than US. https://twitter.com/Royal_Arse/status/742406657360203776
+Canada has [much higher corporate profits][4] relative to GDP than US.

 This is due to many sectors operating with benefit of oligopoly status: telecommunications, financial services, agriculture and transportation.